erik-adelbert/aoc/2023/README.md

 ## Day 18

-There's not to much to say for today challenge, except that we were compelled to use the [*shoelace formula*](https://en.wikipedia.org/wiki/Shoelace_formula) in 2023, in case some of us didn't use it on last Day 10.
+There's not to much to say for today challenge, except that we were compelled to use the [*shoelace formula*](https://en.wikipedia.org/wiki/Shoelace_formula) in 2023, in case some of us didn't use it on last day 10.

+## Day 19

+There's a story in the story of today's challenge.
+It's not only about debugging elves contraptions, it is also about simulating workflows in an hyperspace storage!
+It's so so satifying.
+In 21/day 12 I built a `kd-trees` for a very similar task.
+This year I could have talked about interval trees but I went for a more simple representation with [many names](https://en.wikipedia.org/wiki/Tesseract#:~:text=The%20tesseract%20is%20also%20called,polytope.): the `tesseract`.
+Except for that, the problem is akin to day 5.

+So what we really have to do is to bucket the tesseract {1, 4000}⁴ into halving hyperrectangles aligned on its axis.
+It sounds crazy but really it is the very same idea of day 5 applied to 4D.

+## Day 20

+The solution runs a simulation of pulse flow, the reasons for using `lcm` and the reverse engineering are explained in the subbreddit for today.

+## Day 21

+Is not ready yet.

+## Day 22

+Is currently being composed but I'm tired.